vaideesg/omsdk/CONTRIBUTING.md

     4. Have an timeout variable.
 The API must exit when that timeout occurs.
 Timeout should be the maximum time that the API will wait altogether in that API (including all loops, waits, retries and internal timeouts).
 This definition brings confidence to API users that the API will not take more than a fixed time.
     5. When a timeout occurs, return failure from the API.
 4. Keep all the APIs modular
 5. APIs must be transparent to protocol and other internals.
+    1. Remember, the user intent is to perform an action with your system.
+The user intent is not to achieve the same via a specific protocol
-Remember, the customer wants to do something with your system.
-Protocols just provide you a way to achieve that operation.
+    2. Protocols just provide you a way to achieve that operation.
 Just because the system supports multiple protocols, it does not mean you should expose that to user.
-While you hide it, you can also create a preferences which allows users to specify their own protocol choice if they want.
-Design should always assume that users first choice is to do it Dell's way.
+    3. Sometimes a user may want to control the protocol.
+Provide the users with a concept on preferences - so that users can specify their own protocol choice if they want.
+    4. Design should always assume that users first choice is to do it Dell's way.
+    5. Design should also assume that user may want to try all feasible ways to execute the action as is possible.

 # Ease of Use Principle
 1. APIs should be easy to use.
+    1. Ease of use is from user point of view.
+    2. If it becomes easier for you if user passes the same parameters multiple times, that is not ease of use.
+You should provide a way to encapsuate those parameters in a structure.
+    3. Return as much information as possible to user.
+Leave him to make the choice
+    4. Use simpler and well known datastructures.
+Don't create you own variant of datastructures.
+For example, OMSDK uses JSONs everywhere
+    5. Use language constructs to make the life of user easy
+    6. User should be able to catch logical errors as early as possible.
+Use language constructs as much as possible.
+Example: OMSDK typemgr code
 2. APIs must hide complexity and tribal knowledge.
 Example: Liason Share and Update Share simplify configuration and update use cases

 # Repeatability Principle